m-ld/m-ld-security-spec/threats/e-invoicing.md

 The function of a CIC system is to allow the parties involved in a procurement transaction to contribute live changes to a single logical document – the "draft order" – which represents all the relevant information about the procurement.
 For example, the buyer can set the requested quantities of items to be bought; and the seller can set prices.
 Note that the language already implies authorisations – for example, the buyer is not allowed to set prices.
 This will be further refined by significant changes of state – for example, during a negotiation prices can change, but once payment has been processed, further changes may not be allowed.

-### standards
+### policies & standards

-Here we focus on e-invoicing standards relevant to the European Union.
+Here we focus on e-invoicing policies & standards relevant to the European Union.

 E-invoice _content_ is subject to [Directive 2014/55/EU](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32014L0055), which "requires a European standard for the semantic data model of the core elements of an electronic invoice".
 This standard has been delivered as [EN 16931-1:2017](https://standards.cen.eu/dyn/www/f?p=204:110:0::::FSP_PROJECT,FSP_ORG_ID:60602,1883209&cs=104E4C4FA3744A8DEA8E98A7B500306FD).
 Its only security requirement is that "the application of this standard should comply with the requirements for the protection of personal data of Directive 95/46/EC, having due regard to the principles of privacy and data protection by-design, data minimization, purpose limitation, necessity and proportionality".